techatspree/maven-latex-plugin/README.md

 for preparatory installations.

 Unfortunately, this plugin did not yet make it into maven central.
-Thus one has to add the providers repository to the pom:
+Thus, one has to add the providers' repository to the pom:

 ```xml
 <project ...>